TabbycatDebate/tabbycat/docs/use/running-a-tournament.rst

 Tabbycat is agnostic as to whether you enter motions into Tabbycat before or after they are shown publicly.
 However, they must be entered *at some point* before ballots are entered.

-1. Either before or after their public release motions can be entered in the **Motions** section for that round.
+1. **Enter the motion text.** Either before or after their public release motions can be entered in the **Motions** section for that round.

 2. **Release to general assembly.** If you are entering motions *before* they are publicly revealed note that there is a *Display Motions* button in the **Display** area that allows you to do a Power Point style motion release.